-Our Poetry Residencies allow us to work in a sustained way with a group of pupils and their teachers, over the course of a half-term or full term.
-This enables us to invite children to wade deeper into the waters of poetry, giving us time to read poetry, analyse it, write our own and perform.
+Having me as your Writer in Residence enables me to work in a sustained way with a group of pupils and their teachers, over the course of a half-term or full term.
+This lets me invite children to wade deeper into the waters of poetry and creative writing, giving us time to read, explore texts, write our own and perform.

-Our projects are ambitious and challenging, whilst always seeking to be enjoyable - poetry can be pure jollity and it can also be the joy that comes from passing through a period of linguistic struggle.
+Poetry can be pure jollity and it can also be the joy of linguistic struggle.

-As such, we strive to make these residencies something that all children can enjoy.
+As such, I strive to make these residencies something that all children can enjoy.

-We can dynamically shift our approach to meet the needs of the pupils we work with.
+I shift my approach to meet the needs of the pupils I work with.

 "IT INSPIRED ME SO MUCH AND MADE ME LOVE POETRY AGAIN.
 IT LET ME FINALLY TAKE A DEEP BREATH, AND BREATHE.
 IT ALLOWED ME TO LOOK INTO A DEEPER MEANING IN LIFE AND EVERYTHING."

 "I AM ONE WITH NATURE AND NATURE IS ONE WITH ME.